paulshorey/DogsJS/README.md

 "test": "npm run lint && npm run build && npm run test_start_server && npm run test_run_tests && npm run test_stop_server"
 ```

+These npm scripts may look scary, but it's actually very simple.

 1. First, we **lint**, **build**, and start serving the app at port **:9754**.
 2. Then run tests
 3. Whether they succeed or fail, the server is stopped, so that it can repeat the process next time if necessary.